 COVID-19 testing

-Did you know that if you’ve tested positive for COVID-19 and have symptoms, you are eligible for a free virtual visit with a doctor?
+Did you know that if you have COVID-19 symptoms, you are eligible for a free virtual visit with a doctor?
 COVID care through Sesame, a telehealth provider, is free to those 12 years and older.
 If you qualify for treatment, a medical professional can prescribe medication at no cost to you.
 Visit Sesame for a free telehealth appointment.

 How to offer COVID-19 testing at your organization or business?